Zootaxa - Instructions for authors submitting manuscripts on amphibians

 Since its founding in 2001, Zootaxa has experienced an enormous growth in numbers of papers published and numbers of journal pages per year (Zhang 2006: The making of a mega-journal in taxonomy.
 Zootaxa 1385: 6768.)
 The main focus of the journal is to publish significant contributions to the field of taxonomy.
 Molecular phylogenetic papers fall within the scope of the journal if they contribute to solve taxonomic questions.
+Contributions on range extensions or check lists of amphibians are not published, except if they explicitly contribute to clarifying the taxonomy of the species involved.
 In general, monographic accounts, revisions and exhaustive taxonomic inventories are especially welcome.

 However, Zootaxa also receives a large amount of shorter descriptive papers.
 These are usually of a less general interest but still constitute important additions to taxonomic knowledge.
 In batrachology, this mostly refers to descriptions of tadpoles, advertisement calls, redescriptions of types, and new proposals of species-level synonymies.
 Several other herpetological journals refuse to publish such short accounts although they can contribute important pieces of knowledge and foster taxonomic progress.

 In order to remain able to manage the large amount of submissions of amphibian manuscripts to Zootaxa, and to avoid the loss of a large number of blank pages in the printed Zootaxa issues, the division into full papers and notes will be applied as follows: